krmaxwell/cfp-collab-thompson-maxwell/ideas.md

 - Things I wish I knew sooner
 - Be lazy.
 Tips for easier code
 - Tricks for python data manipulation
+- Ten tips for data manipulation
+- Security data manipulation and enrichment

 # Things we might talk about